foolscap-studio/refraction/_drafts/wind.md

 permalink: /wind/
 ---

 The high queen stands at the edge of the high cliff, the winter sun shining silver on her sword.
-The wind carries the smells of the valley to her, grass and hay and apple-blossoms and wet goat and the smoke of a hundred kitchens.
+The wind carries the smells of the valley to her, grass and hay and apple-blossoms and goats and the smoke of a hundred kitchens.

 Her hair is gray, her eyes are gray, her gown is gray.
 Her land is green.